Make your own healthy chocolate, it’s easy

 1. cacao powder

-2. coconut oil or coconut butter
+2. melted coconut oil or coconut butter

 3. honey, maple syrup, or rice malt syrup

-Then you add your favourite fillings, like nuts, dried fruit or coconut, to make delicious chocolate that’s good for you too.
+Mix them together, and add your favourite fillings, like nuts, dried fruit or coconut, to make delicious chocolate that’s good for you too.

 Chocolate nut clusters: a delicious variation